mryap/fierce-robin/src/pages/posts/measure-and-report-your-real-users-core-web-vitals.md

 Mobile and desktop scores may differ significantly.
 It being recommend to run separate audits for desktop and mobile.

+According to research by Akamai, users expect websites to load in 3 seconds or less.
+It helps to keep an eye on these 3 core web metrics vitals.
+Now you can incorporate these new more nuanced metrics in Google Analytics that can help to tell how users actually perceive the loading of a page.

 If you want to send the Core Web Vitals metrics to Google Analytics using Google Tag Manager, please [contact me](https://www.testandoptimize.com/contact)